GEOLOGY 1104 - Geology for Engineers I

 Learning & Teaching Activities

-Learning & Teaching ModesThe course consists of three hours of lectures per week.
+Learning & Teaching ModesThe course consists of three 50-minute lectures per week.
 This is the source of most of the information required for tests, quizzes and practicals; many subjects are covered in detail only once and most contain some element of specialized vocabulary or facts.

 Learning Activities Summary

 Week Lecture Topic Practical Topic 1 The history of planet Earth (No practical) 2 Introduction to plate tectonics Plate tectonics 3 Earthquakes and volcanoes Earthquakes and volcanoes 4 Sedimentary rocks Minerals 5 Igneous rocks Sedimentary rocks 6 Metamorphic rocks Igneous rocks 7 Review lectures (No practical) 8 Mineral deposits Metamorphic rocks 9 Structural geology Mineral deposits 10 Geophysics and drilling Structural geology 11 Weathering and soils Drilling technology 12 Water and fossil fuels Soils

 Specific Course RequirementsAttendance at one scheduled practical session per week is Compulsory.